 Distributed Denial of Service Attack (DDoS) Definition

-DDoS stands for “Distributed Denial of Service.”
-A DDoS attack is a malicious attempt to make a server or a network resource unavailable to users, usually by temporarily interrupting or suspending the services of a host connected to the Internet.
+A distributed denial of service (DDoS) attack is a malicious attempt to make an online service unavailable to users, usually by temporarily interrupting or suspending the services of its hosting server.

 "And that concludes our DDoS party: Escapist Magazine, Eve Online, Minecraft, League of Legends + 8 phone requests.”Tweeted by LulzSec - June 14, 2011, 11:07PM

-DDoS attacks can be broadly divided into three types:
+Broadly speaking, DoS and DDoS attacks can be divided into three types:

 Similar in principle to the UDP flood attack, an ICMP flood overwhelms the target resource with ICMP Echo Request (ping) packets, generally sending packets as fast as possible without waiting for replies.
 This type of attack can consume both outgoing and incoming bandwidth, since the victim’s servers will often attempt to respond with ICMP Echo Reply packets, resulting a significant overall system slowdown.SYN Flood